Divination: Personality types

 Personality typing as a form of divination has been prevalent in Japan since the 1980s.
 Various methods exist for divining personality type.
 Each attempt to reveal glimpses of an individual's destiny, productive and inhibiting traits, future parenting techniques, and compatibility in marriage.
-Personality type is increasingly important for young Japanese, who consider personality the driving factor of compatibility, given the ongoing marriage drought and birth rate decline in Japan.
+The personality type is increasingly important for Japanese youth, who consider personality the driving factor of compatibility, given the ongoing marriage drought and birth rate decline in Japan.

 An import to Japan, Chinese zodiac signs based on the birth year in 12 year cycles (rat, ox, tiger, hare, dragon, snake, horse, sheep, monkey, cock, dog, and boar) are frequently combined with other forms of divination, such as so-called 'celestial types' based on the planets (Saturn, Venus, Mars, Jupiter, Mercury, or Uranus).
-Personality can also be divined using cardinal directions, the four elements (water, earth, fire, air), and yin-yang.
+The personality can also be divined using the cardinal directions, the four elements (water, earth, fire, air), and yin-yang.
 Names can also lend important personality information under name classification which asserts that names bearing certain Japanese vowel sounds (a, i, u, e, o) share common characteristics.
 Numerology, which utilizes methods of divining 'birth numbers' from significant numbers such as birth date, may also reveal character traits of individuals.

 Individuals can also assess their own and others' personalities according to physical characteristics.
 Blood type remains a popular form of divination from physiology.
 Stemming from Western influences, body reading or ninsou, determines personality traits based on body measurements.
 The face is the most commonly analyzed feature, with eye size, pupil shape, mouth shape, and eyebrow shape representing the most important traits.
 An upturned mouth may be cheerful, and a triangle eyebrow may indicate that someone is strong-willed.

 Methods of assessment in daily life may include self-taken measurements or quizzes.
 As such, magazines targeted at women in their early-to-mid twenties feature the highest concentration of personality assessment guides.
 There are approximately 144 different women's magazines, known as nihon zashi koukoku kyoukai, published in Japan aimed at this audience.

 Japanese tarot

-The adaptation of the Western divination method of tarot cards into Japanese culture presents a particularly unique example of contemporary divination as this adaptation mingles with Japan's robust visual culture.
+The adaptation of the Western divination method of tarot cards into Japanese culture presents a particularly unique example of contemporary divination, as this adaptation mingles with Japan's robust visual culture.
 Japanese tarot cards are created by professional artists, advertisers, and fans of tarot.
 One tarot card collector claimed to have accumulated more than 1,500 Japan-made decks of tarot cards.

 Japanese tarot cards fall into diverse categories such as: